Iceland–India relations: Economic relations

 Iceland exported goods to India amounting to US $1.14 million in 2007.
 The main item of export were fish products, primarily cod, amounting to 77% of the total exports.
 Other items included industrial goods and medical products.
 India exported US$18.95 million worth of goods to Iceland in the same year, in which consumer goods were the largest with 52.5% of total exports, followed by raw materials at 37.8%.
 The trade between the two countries is still considered limited, but with growth potential.
 By 2007, total bilateral trade was US$26.7 million of which imports from India were US$25.1 million and exports to India were US$1.6 million.

 Agreements

 India and Iceland signed a Double Taxation Avoidance Agreement to strengthen the ties of economic cooperation.
 The treaty covers the taxes of income, dividends, interest, royalties and fees for technical services and stipulates that the rate of tax in the country where the income was made must not be higher than 10%.
 The two countries also signed a Memorandum of Understanding (MoU) for co-operation in the renewable energy sector.
 Iceland and India cooperate in hydrogen cells and fuel cells under the forum of International Partnership for Hydrogen Economy.

-Both countries have also signed a MoU for studies of anomalies ahead of earthquakes, which has received considerable praise internationally.
+Both countries have also signed a MoU for studies of anomalies ahead of earthquakes.
 In 2007, both states also signed an MoU on Sustainable Fisheries Development and a Bilateral Investment Protection Agreement.